domnantas/ham.guide/ARManual/radio-operating-ethics/general-operating.md

 - Apart from calling CQ in a contest to make QSOs you could search the bands looking for so-called _multipliers_ or stations you have not worked yet.
 This is called _search and pounce_.
 How do you go about this?
 Make sure you are exactly zero beat with the station you want to work (watch the RIT!).
 Just give your call **once**.
 Don’t call as follows: `DL1ZZZ from G3ZZZ`; DL1ZZZ certainly knows his call, and knows you are calling **him** because you call on **his** frequency!
 - So, give your call one time.
 If he does not return to you within 1 second, call again (1 time) etc.

-:::tip Example of a contest QSO on phone
+::: tip Example of a contest QSO on phone
 `whiskey one zulu zulu zulu contest` (CQ contest by W1ZZZ)

 **`oscar november six zulu zulu zulu`** (ON6ZZZ answers)